The following rules apply to events organized by Central Florida Randonneurs.

 - Do not lose your brevet card.
 Loss of the brevet card or any irregularity may result in disqualification.

 - Riders must be present at least 30 minutes before the start to allow for bike inspection, filling out paperwork, and receiving instructions.
 Help us make the check-in process quick and painless.
 Do early check-in the night before when it’s available or arrive early.

 - A rider who abandons the event must notify the ride organizer by telephone (see contact information on the cue sheet) that he or she is not finishing and must surrender his or her brevet card.
 These events are not sagged.
 Riders who abandon are responsible for arranging their own transportation.

 - Cell phone coverage may be limited or nonexistent in rural areas.
-We recommend carrying a prepaid calling card in case you need to use a pay phone or borrow the use of a business or residential phone.
+Prepare accordingly.
+Carry cash or a prepaid calling card in case you need to use a pay phone or borrow the use of a business or residential phone.